AndreasMadsen/immortal/README.md

 To start a new process simply use: `immortal.start(file, [options], callback)`.

-This function will start a new process, but unlike the `.spawn()` or `.fork()` method given my node core, the new process will be by default be detached from its parent.
+This function will start a new process, but unlike the `.spawn()` or `.fork()` method given by node core, the new process will be by default be detached from its parent.
 And a monitor process will keep track of it instead.
 This allow the parent to die graceful.

 The `callback` is executed when a function argument or option is found invalid or